-Admission to the physical therapist assistant program is by special application.
-For details about course/program prerequisites, the application process, application materials and deadlines, visit the physical therapist assistant program page on the College's website or contact entry & advising or the physical therapist assistant program coordinator for program-specific questions.
+Admission to the Physical Therapist Assistant program is by special application.
+For details about course/program prerequisites, the application process, application materials and deadlines, visit the Physical Therapist Assistant program page on the College's website or contact the Entry & Advising Center or the Physical Therapist Assistant Program Coordinator for program-specific questions.

-- In order to progress through the PTA program, students must take all PTA courses in sequence and maintain a final grade of "C" (2.0) or better in all graded courses and an "S" in all clinical courses.
+- In order to progress through the PTA Program, students must take all PTA courses in sequence and maintain a final grade of "C" (2.0) or better in all graded courses and an "S" in all clinical courses.
 (Note: A "C" in PTA courses is 74%.) - In order to pass lab practical exams, students must earn at least a "B" (3.0).
 One re-take will be allowed.
 Safety errors during a lab practical exam will be cause for failure.
 (Note: A "B" in PTA courses is 80%.) - Students admitted into the PTA program are required to maintain current CPR and First Aid certifications, complete a 7-hour HIV/AIDS training course and have up-to-date immunizations.
 They are also required to travel to and from clinical sites, which may be more than one hour away from the College or from the student's home.

-Students will be dismissed from the PTA program for the following reasons:
+Students will be dismissed from the Physical Therapist program for the following reasons:

-- 1. Earning an unsatisfactory "U" grade in any clinical course after being placed on probation due to unsatisfactory clinical performance. - Failing to satisfactorily complete any probationary contract in the allotted time. - 3.
+- 1. Earning an unsatisfactory "U" grade in any clinical course after being placed on probation due to unsatisfactory clinical performance. - 2.
+Failing to satisfactorily complete any probationary contract in the allotted time. - 3.
 Earning a "C-" (1.7) or below in any PTA course after being placed on probation. - 4.
 Failing to meet a standard that would require probation for a second time in the program. - 5.
-Being placed on suspension by the College for violations of the Students Rights and Responsibilities policy.
+Being placed on suspension by the college for violations of the Students Rights and Responsibilities policy.